IgorAherne/nvdiffrast/README.md

 1) Make sure Cuda Toolkit is installed, v 11.8
 2) Make sure you have Visual Studio 2022.
 3) create a virtual environment: `python -m venv venv` then activate it: `.\venv\Scripts\activate`
+4) Verify that python is exactly 3.11.<br>
+   If not, remove the `venv` folder and redo like so: `& "C:\Program Files\PATH-TO-YOUR-PYTHON\Python311\python.exe" -m venv venv` and activate it `.\venv\Scripts\activate`

-4) If doing through powershell / vscode terminal, ensure environment variables are setup, so that cuda and the visual studio can be found.
+5) If doing through powershell / vscode terminal, ensure environment variables are setup, so that cuda and the visual studio can be found.
    <br>So, check the filepaths make sense/exist on your pc.
 Then, write inside the terminal:
    `$Env:CUDA_HOME="C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8"`
    `$Env:PATH="$Env:PATH;C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.40.33807\bin\Hostx86\x64"`